From predicting to learning dissipation from pair correlations of active liquids

-The results in Fig.~\ref{Fig:wvsI} demonstrate that the dissipation rate can be inferred by analyzing {\it solely} the two-point density correlation which characterizes static configurations.
-A natural question is then whether it would be possible to train a machine learning algorithm to ``learn'' the dissipation rate from snapshots of active matter.
+The results in Figs.~\ref{Fig:wvsI_harmonic}-\ref{Fig:wvsI_strong} demonstrate that in certain parameter regimes, the dissipation rate can be inferred by analyzing \emph{solely} the two-point density correlations which characterize static configurations.
+A natural question which follows is whether it would be possible to train a machine learning algorithm to ``learn'' the dissipation rate from snapshots of active matter.

-The field of machine learning applications in chemistry, physics and materials science is a relatively new but flourishing one~\cite{Zdeborova2019, Butler2018}.
-More closely related to our intended application, a lot of work has been done recently towards using machine learning in active matter~\cite{Cichos2020}.
+The field of machine learning applications in chemistry, physics and materials science is a relatively new but flourishing one~\cite{Zdeborova2019, Butler2018, Lee2019}, and much work has been done recently towards using machine learning in active matter~\cite{Cichos2020}.
 Specifically, a variety of tools have been used to infer patterns, phase boundaries or equations of motions from images or movies of nonequilibrium systems~\cite{Casert2019, Zhao2020, Chase2020, Gnesotto2020, Dulaney2020}.
-Convolutional neural networks have also been recently used in Ref.~\cite{Seif2020} to show how the dissipation rate is connected to time-reversal symmetry violations.
+Convolutional neural networks have also been recently used in~\cite{Seif2020} to show how the dissipation rate is connected to time-reversal symmetry violations.

-Inspired by these recent successes, the purpose of this Section is to construct neural networks that can map snapshots of particle positions to the underlying dissipation induced by their dynamics.
-This is with the goal of showing that the dissipation of generic active systems can be inferred by analyzing solely the \textit{static} configurations of the system, without need of any underlying information about the details of the dynamics.
-Such a proof of principle, which highlights again the simple relation between dissipation and structure in active matter, may then form the basis for the development of feedback control processes, where the dissipation rate is tuned adaptively until the desired structure is achieved.
+Inspired by these recent successes, we construct a neural network that can map snapshots of particle positions to the underlying dissipation induced by their dynamics.
+Our goal is to show that the dissipation of generic active systems can be successfully inferred using only these \emph{static} configurations, with no underlying information about the details of the dynamics.
+Such a proof of principle may then form the basis for the development of feedback control processes, where the dissipation rate is tuned adaptively until the desired structure is achieved.